litzenbergerm/fg-scenery-loww/README.md

 TODO

--group into 5-10 building clusters instead of one large model -align jetways correctly to terminals
+-group into 5-10 building clusters instead of one large model

+-align jetways correctly to terminals                                   .. done

 -implement building night textures

--add apron objects and static aircraft from Flightgear object library -add missing buildings of the surrounding from OSM and texture them
+-add apron objects and static aircraft from Flightgear object library

+-add missing buildings of the surrounding from OSM and texture them

+-update ground network

 FORUM